- What is thin endometrium?

 The uterus is lined with three layers.
 The outer lining is called serosa, the middle layer myometrium and the innermost lining of the uterus is called the endometrium.
 The endometrium lining keeps changing throughout the menstrual cycle.
 For an Embryo to go and implant in the endometrium, it should be in an optimal condition that is, and it should be thick and trilaminar with good blood supply.

 When a woman is undergoing an IVF cycle, her endometrial lining is routinely measured through transvaginal ultrasound.
 Because an endometrium thickness of 8 mm or above is considered normal for successful embryo implantation, a thickness of less than 7 mm is considered as Thin Endometrium and having a thin uterine lining symptoms, may decrease the chances of a successful pregnancy.
 And if the endometrium lining is less than 5 mm, then there is no chance of pregnancy.

 What are the thin endometrium symptoms?

-Females who have thin uterine lining can have some issues, as the thin endometrium symptoms, pertaining to:
+Females who have thin uterine lining can have some issues, as the thin endometrium symptoms or the symptoms of thin uterine lining, pertaining to: